 The mRNA content and quality of total RNA affects the number of PCR cycles needed for the final library amplification step.
-Variable input types and amounts require optimization of endpoint PCR cycle numbers (see Appendix B, p.22).
+Variable input types and amounts require optimization of end-point PCR cycle numbers.
 We strongly recommend taking advantage of the qPCR assay to optimize the number of cycles required for the endpoint PCR.
 This will prevent both under- and overcycling, the latter of which may bias your sequencing results (see also Appendix G, p.28).